Rekjal/nasaImageLookUpProject/README.md

 -  Application returns a notification if API call returned no result.

 -  Application correctly parse nested JSON and displays the API call result, which includes `Images` and `Meta data` pertaining to Images.
-User can go for any combination of following 4 `Meta Data` elements by selecting checkbox or not opt for any `Meta Data` at all.
+User can go for any combination of following 4 `Meta Data` elements by selecting relevant checkbox (s) or NOT opt for any `Meta Data` at all.
 	-  `Title`

 	-  `Date Created`